Azure-Samples/react-cosmosdb/README.md

 # React CosmosDB

-This is a demo project for the React CosmosDB video series that shows how to...
+This is a demo project for the React CosmosDB video series that shows how to:

 * Setup a React / Node application
 * Create, Read, Update and Delete data from CosmosDB with the Mongo API